How To Get Rid Of Ants Inside & Outside the House

 Pros: Epsom salt is safe to handle and won’t harm kids, pets, or other animals

-Cons: You’ll need to reapply the salt regularly to make a dent in ant populations.
+Cons: You’ll need to reapply the salt regularly and it still won’t drastically reduce ant populations.
 This method only works if you spray it directly on ants.

 10. Cornstarch